 Read also: Who Are The Saints In The Catholic Church?

 Old Saint Nick

-He was born around 260 in Asia Minor, in the town of Patara, in the province of Myra Lycia, to wealthy and pious parents Theophanes and Nona.
-From his childhood, he showed himself to be a chosen one of God; being a suckling infant, he was not allowed to be suckled on fast days, Wednesdays and Fridays.
+He was born around 260 in Asia Minor, in Patara, in the province of Myra Lycia, to wealthy and pious parents Theophanes and Nona.
+From his childhood, he showed himself to be a chosen one of God; being a suckling infant, he was not allowed to be suckled on fast days, Wednesdays, and Fridays.
 Growing up, he avoided childish games, spending hours and even days in meditation and prayer.

 He received a good education, gifted by God with an enlightened and comprehensive mind, but, understanding the vanity and limitations of secular science and wisdom, he turned to the arena of spiritual perfection – monastic life.
 Studying and meditating deeply on the texts of the Holy Scriptures in general and the Holy Gospels in particular, he understood the meaning of life, the vocation, and the call of man to live in the right faith, right relationship, and wise love, with God and with men.